vincentmakes/ComfoSense-Touch/README.md

 # Zehnder Comfoair Q350 MQTT bridge + Touch Screen

+## Introduction
 This project is inspired by the work of many others who successfully managed to replace the hardware bridge from Zehnder called "Comfoconnect LAN C" by an ESP32 + CAN transceiver, namely those ones in particular : https://github.com/vekexasia/comfoair-esp32 & https://github.com/dardhal/comfoair-esp32 and leveraging the excellent work from Michael Arnauts on mapping the CAN frames : https://github.com/michaelarnauts/aiocomfoconnect

 This new device is meant to not only replace the ComfoConnect LAN but also the ComfoSense controller display which is the default display typically installed in the house to interact with the ComfoAir.
 On top of having a much better UI, it's been optimized to be very snappy and responsive.

 This device can function in two modes: Directly connected to the ComfoAir, in place of the ComfoSense or as a Remote Client.

-Remote Client requires a simpler MQTT bridge - alternatively, have a second esp32 display acting as a bridge, with night time mode permanently on.
-This way only one firmware is needed for both devices.
+Remote Client requires a simpler MQTT bridge, using the same firmware with slightly different settings

 <img width="869" height="443" alt="image" src="https://github.com/user-attachments/assets/0ac9e52d-0ce7-4bae-bc95-ab738f8bc27c" />